dharada/openam/branches/incubator/opensso/extensions/siteminderconnector/README.txt

   their SiteMinder session) requires the SMAuthModule to be configured in OpenAM and a working SiteMinder web agent installation on the OpenAM server host.

+SiteMinder configuration

+1) Create OpenAM custom authentication scheme.
+The parameters should be:
+   Name: OpenAM
+   Authentication Scheme Type: Custom Template
+   Library: smjavaapi
+   Parameter: com.sun.identity.authentication.siteminder.OpenAMAuthScheme debug
+   (The "debug" parameter enables debug logging and should be removed for production installations.)

+2) Create OpenAM domain, realm, rule and policy for session management:
+   * Create domain OpenAM and add the user directory.
+   * Create realm OpenAM SiteMinder and add the configuration for a resource on a SiteMinder protected web server.
+The server and URL don't really matter, the important thing is that the resource is configured to use OpenAM custom authentication scheme.
+   * Create rule getOpenAMLogin and assign the resource to a file/URL on the SiteMinder protected web server, for example "/login.html*".
+Note that you need to add wildcard "*" at the end of the filename because SiteMinder adds session query string to the URL when accessing it.
+Assign web agent action GET to this rule.
+   * Create policy OpenAM Login Policy and assign users from the directory and rule "getOpenAMLogin".

+OpenAM configuration

 TODO